Ctrl + Alt + Del is a keyboard shortcut used in Windows to force quit an application. But is it possible to use this key combination on a Mac ?

 It is important to note that you will need to enter the password of the user you want to use to log in to your Mac.
 If you forget the user's password, you will need to use another method to change users or reset the user's password.

-In summary, there is no predefined keyboard shortcut like Ctrl + Alt + Del on mac , but you can create a custom keyboard shortcut using the Mac “Shortcuts” app.
-You can also use the Apple menu to access login options and switch users.
+In summary, there is no predefined keyboard shortcut like CTRL + ALT + Delete on Mac , but you can create a personalized keyboard shortcut using Mac's "shortcut" application.
+You can also use the Apple menu to access the connection options and change user.

 Sign out

-As you know, on mac you cannot use the keyboard shortcut “Ctrl + Alt + Del” to log out .
-But you can use the Apple menu to access the logout options.
+As you know, on Mac, you cannot use the keyboard shortcut "Ctrl + Alt + Delete" to disconnect .
+But you can use the Apple menu to access disconnection options.
 To do this, follow these steps:

-4. In the “Users” tab, you will see a list of users on your Mac.
-Click your user's name to select them, then click “Log Out.”
+- In the "Users" tab, you will see a list of users in your Mac.
+Click on your user's name to select it, then click "Disconnect".

 So !
-Now you know how to log out of your Mac .
-If you prefer to use a keyboard shortcut to quickly access the logout options, you can create one using Mac's “Shortcuts” app .
-To do this, follow the steps previously described to create a keyboard shortcut, selecting “Log Out” instead of “Users & Groups” from the “Menu” drop-down list.
+You now know how to log out of your Mac .
+If you prefer to use a keyboard shortcut to quickly access disconnection options, you can create one using Mac's "shortcut" application .
+To do this, follow the steps described previously to create a keyboard shortcut, by selecting "disconnect" instead of "users and groups" in the drop -down list "Menu".